robtweed/qewd/up/examples/cache/ms-db/README.md

 ## The Database CRUD Demonstration REST APIs

-Essentially the APIs implement a basic Cach&#233;-based JSON Storage Server, allowing you to save, retrieve, search and delete JSON documents.
-The documents can contain any valid JSON - there's no pre-defined schema for the documents.
+Essentially the APIs implement a basic Cach&#233;-based JSON Storage Server, allowing you to save, retrieve, search and delete persistent JSON documents.
+The documents can contain any valid JSON - there's no pre-defined schema needed for the documents.

-It's something of a showcase for what's possible with QEWD's persistent JSON storage.
+It's an introduction to what's possible with QEWD's persistent JSON storage.

-Here's a summary of the APIs - give them a try using a REST Client
+What follows is a summary of the APIs - give them a try using a REST Client

-You'll need to point the REST Client requests at the Orchstrator MicroService, eg:
+You'll need to point your REST Client requests at the *Orchstrator* MicroService, eg:

       http://192.168.1.84:8080